numediart/DMDC/README.md

 ## Setup Instructions

 For detailed setup instructions, please refer to the ***[Setup Guide](setup.md)*** .
+> **Note:** The provided Setup Guide is tailored for the main pipeline.
+If you plan to add new modules or modify the pipeline, please ensure you manually add any additional libraries to the Conda environment.
+Success is not guaranteed for custom modifications.
+> **Note:** This project is primarily designed and tested for Linux environments, ensuring the most straightforward installation and usage experience.
+While Windows is also supported, additional configuration or troubleshooting may be required.
 ## Running step

 ### Running the Pipeline